iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 **Storage Controller**

-SAS HBA cards or RAID cards that support pass-through mode (JBOD).
+The storage controller should be the SAS HBA or RAID cards that support passthrough mode (JBOD).

 **OS Disk**

-One SSD with 100GB free space in /opt directory for storing IOMesh metadata.
+Each worker node should have an SSD with 100 GB free space in `/opt` directory for storing IOMesh metadata.

 **Data & Cache Disk**